GoogleCloudPlatform/gcp-service-broker/docs/installation.md

 ## Installation

-See [this YouTube video](https://www.youtube.com/watch?v=8nc4624K91A&list=PLIivdWyY5sqKJ48ycao632rEDuVbFm8yJ&index=3) for a demo of installing and using the broker.

-Requires Go 1.8 and the associated buildpack.

 * [Installing as an Ops Manager tile](http://docs.pivotal.io/partners/gcp-sb/index.html)
 * [Installing as a Cloud Foundry Application](#cf)
     * [Set up a GCP Project](#project)